 Besides, you are missing out on the wine potential.
 You may be drinking your wine too early.
 Remember, wine gets better with age.
 Think of it as an investment for your tastebuds.
 Buy now, drink later.
 Most wine has an aging potential of 5 to 15 years, in some case 20+ years.
 Some people buy wine from grocery stores.
 It’s more limited but quite convenient.
 They buy just enough food AND wine for the whole week.
 Check out thelockboss.ie.
 The wine is never stored because it doesn’t need to be, and there’s always more where it came from: the grocery store.
 I mean, how easy is that?
 They might end up paying a little more for the wine but talk about convenience!

 With those practices, your wine cooler never gets full and runs empty most of the time.

 Drinking Wine Too Slow

 Wine consumption always varies a bit depending on many factors of life.
 We all get busy at times and social life gets put on the back burner.
 Some people travel a lot for work and they’re never home, which means they’re drinking someone else’s wine.
 Other people experience a change in there personal life and there’s no one with whom to enjoy and share the wine.
 Life is unpredictable but wine should not pay the price of our modern lifestyle ; )

 In some cases we might even miss a wine’s peak.
 And that’s never good.
 You put your heart and soul into aging a fine bottle and you miss the date.
 Waiting for the “right” occasion to open that special bottle is NOT the way to go.
 The bottle itself should dictate and schedule special occasions.
-Unless your mind can remember every single bottle in your wine cooler, I suggest a simple log sheet where you keep a list of your wine and when it must be enjoyed.
+Unless your mind can remember every single bottle in your wine cooler, I suggest a simple log sheet where you keep a list of diamond jewelry san diego and when it must be enjoyed.